sonainjameel/sonainjamil/_teaching/2020-matlab.md

 # MATLAB Crash Course

-This MATLAB Crash Course workshop, hosted for students of the Florida Institute of Technology, provided a comprehensive introduction to MATLAB essentials.
+This MATLAB Crash Course workshop, hosted for students at the Florida Institute of Technology, provided a comprehensive introduction to MATLAB essentials.
 Tailored for beginners and conducted remotely via Zoom, the workshop covered fundamental MATLAB operations, data manipulation, basic programming concepts, and visualization techniques.

 ## Workshop Overview